The Cellar (teen dance club): Rock and roll youth culture legacy

 The Cellar became a popular venue, providing teenagers from the region with a place to congregate, listen to British-tinged Chicago blues rock, and to dance.
-It also hosted talented psychedelic rock regional house bands, such as the Shadows of Knight (who recorded their Raw 'n' Alive at the Cellar, Chicago 1966! album there), The Ides of March, The Buckinghams, The Mauds, H.P.
+It also hosted talented psychedelic rock regional house bands, such as the Shadows of Knight (who recorded their Raw 'n' Alive at the Cellar, Chicago 1966! album there), The Ides of March, The Buckinghams, Fuse, The Mauds, Chicago Transit Authority, H.P.
 Lovecraft, Saturday's Children, Ted Nugent with The Amboy Dukes, The Huns, The Flock, The Raevns, The Other Half, and The Little Boy Blues.

-Despite the fact that it was a modest warehouse in a northwestern suburb of Chicago, The Cellar attracted national and international rock bands, such as The Who, The Cream, The Byrds, Buffalo Springfield, The Spencer Davis Group, Three Dog Night, The Steve Miller Band, and the MC5.
+Despite the fact that it was a modest warehouse in a northwestern suburb of Chicago, The Cellar attracted national and international rock bands, such as The Who, Cream, The Byrds, Buffalo Springfield, The Spencer Davis Group, Three Dog Night, The Steve Miller Band, and the MC5.

 The Cellar provided Chicago-area garage rock bands with a stage and a teen audience eager to hear their loud rock music.
 Once on the stage, these groups gained regional and, in some cases (such as the Shadows of Knight), national followings.
 Furthermore, it provided these local groups with the extraordinary opportunity to open for the major acts who also played there, such as H.P.
 Lovecraft opening for The Who on June 15, 1967.